-We have an extensive recipe archive, and a lot more recipes if you look through our blog archive (sorry, no search function for that yet!).
+We have an extensive recipe archive if you look through our blog.
 But whether you use one of our recipes or not, honor summer by making a summer dish.
-It might utilize your farmers' market purchases, food grown in your own garden, or simply the use of the backyard grill instead of the oven, but it won't be the same fare as what you would cook in the winter.
+It might utilize your farmers’ market purchases, food grown in your own garden, or simply the use of the backyard grill instead of the oven, but it won’t be the same fare as what you would cook in the winter.

 Nothing means summer like green, growing things.
 You might not have a garden and terrace like our friend Chef Silvia in Tuscany (pictured), but even if you’re a city dweller, you probably have a porch, balcony, or at least windowsill where you can grow fresh herbs, or, if you’re lucky, a patio tomato plant.
 The satisfaction you’ll feel when you pinch off a bit of parsley or basil when you’re making dinner, when you pick your first pepper to pickle, or your first tomato, is indescribable.